Lucas-Kohorst/Voting/README.md

 Ideally I would like to have pure JS method (no smart contract) to convert strings to byte32[] or have strings be passed and converted within the contract.

 Bytes are used instead of Strings to save on space which saves on gas costs.

+## Future Improvements
+- Deploy new elections from the dapp